All about magnesium

 - Magnesium sulphate

 Want to know more?
-Discover here when to use which type of magnesium.
+Discover when to use which type of magnesium.

-Magnesium is primarily absorbed in the small intestine.
-Of the magnesium found in food, your body absorbs about 20-60%.
-The absorbability also depends on the form.
-For example, magnesium citrate and magnesium bisglycinate are generally the most absorbable.
+Magnesium is mainly absorbed in the small intestine.
+Of the magnesium found in food, your body absorbs around 20–60%.
+Absorption also depends on the form: magnesium citrate and magnesium bisglycinate are generally among the best absorbed.

-- Presence of other minerals like calcium.
+- Presence of other minerals such as calcium.
 Magnesium and calcium compete for absorption in the intestines.
-A balanced ratio between magnesium and calcium is important for absorption.
+A balanced ratio between magnesium and calcium is therefore important for absorption.

-- Overall health of the digestive system.
-Since many nutrients, including magnesium, are absorbed in the intestines, a healthy gut function is essential.
+- Overall digestive health.
+Because many nutrients, including magnesium, are absorbed in the intestines, healthy gut function is essential.

-Magnesium is mainly found in grains, nuts, beans, and green vegetables.
-Because chlorophyll (leaf green) has a magnesium atom at its core, the rule applies: the deeper the green colour, the more magnesium the vegetable contains.
-However, due to soil depletion from agriculture and fertilisers, the magnesium content in food is not as high as it used to be.
-This is especially true for non-organic agricultural products.
+Magnesium is found mainly in grains, nuts, beans and green vegetables.
+Because chlorophyll (leaf green) has a magnesium atom at its core, a useful rule of thumb is: the deeper the green colour, the more magnesium the vegetable contains.
+However, due to soil depletion caused by agriculture and artificial fertilisers, the magnesium content of foods is not as high as it used to be.
+This is especially true for foods from non-organic farming.

 Want to know more?
-Discover the various causes of the decline in vitamins and minerals in food.
+Discover the different causes of the decline of vitamins and minerals in food.

 - Unsalted peanuts (54 milligrams per handful of 25 grams)